VasiliKavaleu/TelegramBot_Item/readme.md

 # Summary
-Parser_wb.py - is simple script used for parser of web-pages for getting necessary info with saving to csv file.
-In this case can be chosen any category of item by changing url.
+Parser_wb.py - getting info from www.wildberries.by (with saving to csv).